sugarlabs/www-v2/src/constants/MarkdownFiles/posts/dmp-25-AmanChadha-week13.md

 ## Reflection

-This week marked a major milestone: expanding Music Blocks’ localization coverage and creating a robust validation pipeline.
+This week marked a major milestone: expanding Music Block's localization coverage and creating a robust validation pipeline.
 By combining AI translations with automated validation and human review, we ensure learners can access Music Blocks in multiple languages with confidence in translation accuracy and clarity.